amethon/www/_reflections/journal.md

 The discovery of the shipwreck yesterday had left me with much to ponder.
 As I thought about the stories and secrets that the wreck held, I couldn't help but feel a sense of curiosity and a desire to learn more.
 I spent the day researching and consulting with Dr. Hernandez and the rest of the crew, trying to piece together the history of the vessel and the fate of its crew.

+Unfortunately, the cold, wet, and windy weather made for a challenging day on board.
+During the rough conditions, something on the vessel broke.
+Upon investigation, we discovered that a section of the railing had snapped off due to the heavy winds and the constant rocking of the ship.

+Chief Engineer Gerard worked quickly to assess the damage and come up with a plan to repair it.
+He and the deck crew set to work, gathering the necessary materials and making the necessary repairs.
+Despite the challenging conditions, they were able to fix the broken railing and ensure the safety of the ship and crew.

 Despite the cold, wet and windy weather, we were all driven by a sense of purpose and determination.
 We knew that this was a once-in-a-lifetime opportunity to uncover the secrets of the deep sea and to make a lasting contribution to the field of oceanography.

 As the day came to a close and we retired to our berths, I couldn't help but feel a sense of excitement and anticipation for the adventures that lay ahead.
 With the support and expertise of the crew, I am confident that we will continue to make discoveries and accomplish great things.